 Wi-Fi and Bluetooth connectivity is crucial if you want to access your files remotely and control your camera from a distance.
 The feature also allows you to use your camera with other Bluetooth-enabled devices like your smartphones, tablets, and laptops.

-Best Motorcycle Helmet Camera: Our Picks
+Best Motorcycle Helmet Camera: Our Picks for 2020

 The AKASO EK7000 is an Ultra HD Action Camera that gives you professional-grade videos.
 It allows you to capture 2.7K videos at 30FPS and 4K videos at 25FPS—in other words, the resolution of the camera is outstanding.